mseri/blog/content/posts/43-typeclass-ocaml.md

 ---
 title: "First steps with Category Theory and OCaml"
 date: 2017-06-04T22:00:54.000Z
-lastmod: 2017-06-04T22:00:54.000Z
+lastmod: 2026-02-26T22:00:54.000Z
 tags: ["ocaml", "blog", "monad", "functor", "typeclass"]
 categories: ["Blog"]
 slug: "typeclass-ocaml"
 disqus_identifier: 43
+toc: true
 ---

-# Introduction

-Category theory is an abstrac mathematical framework that had a huge influence on pure functional programming design patterns.
+Category theory is an abstract mathematical framework that had a huge influence on pure functional programming design patterns.
 The abstractions and laws that come bundled with the mathematical concepts allow us to write safer and composable interfaces, very prone to equational reasoning, at the price of a